Fire Safety Evacuation Diagrams Built for Compliance

 The number of evacuation diagrams required depends on the size, layout, and occupancy of the building.
 Under AS 3745-2010, evacuation diagrams must be displayed in prominent and strategic locations such as near exits, stairwells, lifts, corridors, and areas where occupants gather.

 Yes.
-In Queensland, certain buildings are legally required to display evacuation diagrams under fire safety and workplace health and safety regulations.
+Certain buildings are legally required to display evacuation diagrams under fire safety and workplace health and safety regulations.
 These diagrams must comply with AS 3745-2010 – Planning for Emergencies in Facilities.

 Commercial buildings, multi-occupancy properties, and high-traffic facilities are typically required to have compliant evacuation diagrams clearly displayed to assist occupants during an emergency.